observatorycontrolsystem/observatorycontrolsystem.github.io/deployment/local_deployment.md

 OAUTH_CLIENT_SECRET=configdb_application_client_secret
 ```

-{% include notification.html message="Note if you are running other applications that connect to the Observation Portal for authentication, such as the Science Archive or Downtime Database, you will need to run the create_application management command once for each of those applications as well to set up their credentials"
+{% include notification.html message="Note if you are running other applications that connect to the Observation Portal for authentication, such as the Science Archive or Downtime Database, you will need to run the create_application management command once for each of those applications as well to set up their credentials.
+They should each have a unique client ID and client secret"
 status="is-info"
 icon="fas fa-exclamation-triangle" %}

-You should then be ready to start the Configuration Database container and have access to it's admin interface through your Observation Portal account credentials.
+You should then be ready to start the Configuration Database container and have access to its admin interface through your Observation Portal account credentials.
 See the [ConfigDB Setup]({% link deployment/configdb_setup.md %}) section for information on how and in what order to create your telescope representation in the Configuration Database.